Planning a trip to Australia and/or New Zealand? Here’s a quick guide on what you should consider when choosing your travel insurance.

 Also, it’s good to keep in mind the potential natural disasters in Australia, which include heatwaves, bushfires, droughts, floods, severe storms and tropical cyclones, earthquakes, tsunamis and landslides.

-Tiq Travel Insurance offers optional COVID-19 add-on cover that provides the flexibility for travellers who require the extra protection before, during and after your trip.
-Learn more
+Tiq Travel Insurance offers optional COVID-19 add-on cover that gives you the flexibility to tailor protection before, during, and after your trip.
+Learn more.

 Things to consider for your New Zealand trip